jonlepage/codelenreadwrite/README.md

 - Fix the self field counting when used with access modifiers such as public, private, or protected.
 - add flag to show rwcodelens on literals objects.
 - add flag to enable rwcodelens on interfaces.
+- when using this in constructor, it should not show rwcodelens.
 ## License

 MIT